redarrowlabs/Argo/README.md

 		FirstName = "Justin",
 		LastName = "Case"
 	};

-	// sends a POST to the server and returns session-managed Person person = await session.Create(person);
+	// sends a POST to the server and returns a session-managed Person person = await session.Create(person);
-    // Id was created by the server and populated by the session crossSessionPersonId = person.Id;
+	// Id was created by the server and populated by the session crossSessionPersonId = person.PersonId;
 	Assert.NotNull(crossSessionPersonId);
+	Assert.NotEqual(Guid.Empty, crossSessionPersonId);
 }
 // later that day...
 using (var session = sessionFactory.CreateSession())